vascotenner/lantz/LantzSetup.md

 Next, right click on the file you downloaded and select "Run as Administrator".
 Select a destination folder (change it from the default if you want) to unzip the download files into.
 This will then start the installation wizard.
 This might install a bunch of stuff by default, so configure the installation to not install stuff you won't be needing (anything to interface with LabVIEW, for starters =P ).

+After the installation wizard completes, you'll need to restart.
+Windows should recognize your DAQ device after rebooting.
+From there, you should be able to use the NI Device Manager/Test Panel applications to query the ports on your device.

 # 6. Start running Lantz! #
 Stay safe and happy data acquisition!